TerrestrialBiped/Super-Supportive-Timeline/README.md

 Twelve Artonan days make one Artonan week.
 They appear to alternate nine workdays with three days of weekend.

 Artonans age somewhat slower than humans.
 A sixteen-earth-years-old Artonan is at roughly the same developmental stage as a twelve-earth-years-old human.

-**GENERAL NOTES**

-When it is ambiguous what time system is being used (e.g., earth years or Artonan years) I assume it is the time system that matches the language of conversation.
-E.g., if an Artonan says "three years" when speaking English, I assume they mean earth years.